10th in the UK

 This offer is only available to international students (including EU).
 To be eligible you will need to:

-- have the potential to meet the typical entry requirements (both academic and English language) for your chosen programme
+- have the potential to meet the typical entry requirements (academic, including any essential subjects, and English language) for your chosen programme

 - complete an online application via UCAS (the Universities and Colleges Admissions Service) by the January equal consideration deadline within two years of completing York Global Summer Schools.

-Students' safety is our utmost priority.
-We provide 24/7 supervision and are always available to help.Read our Safeguarding and Welfare Procedures
+Students’ safety and wellbeing is our utmost priority.
+We provide 24/7 support and supervision and are always available to help.Read our important information and policies